shruthim0/repository2/_posts/2023-03-21-bigidea2quiz.md

 ## Questions I have
 - I am not sure if I am taking too much time on the binary questions.
 Usually what I do is convert the given binary value to decimal, and then do the same for each anser choice until I get the decimal value I need.
 Is there a better way to approach these questions?

 ## Overall
+- I am getting better at understanding the information and vocabulary.
+Now I need to improve my speed.